Joshu - I'll investigate the old woman.

 The background story of this Koan

-A traveling monk asked an old woman the road to Taizan, a popular temple supposed to give wisdom to the one who worships there.
+A travelling monk asked an old woman the road to Taizan, a popular temple supposed to give wisdom to the one who worships there.

 The old woman said: "Go straight ahead."
 When the monk proceeded a few steps, she said to herself: "He also is a common church-goer."